loomio/loomio-docs/en/src/policy/privacy/index.md

 When it comes to discussions, comments, polls, votes, files and other records that are not user accounts, we have three functions available:

-- __Discard__ will remove the record from view.
-Discarded records are automatically deleted 90 days after they were discarded.
+- __Discard__ will remove the record from view, only the author or an administrator can restore it.
-- __Restore__ can be used to reverse the discard action before the 90 day period has ended, bringing a record back to its normal state.
+- __Restore__ can be used to reverse the discard action, bringing a record back to its normal state.
-- __Delete__ will immediately and irreversibly delete a record.
+- __Delete__ will immediately delete a record from the database.
 When a record is deleted, it cannot be restored.

-Our application database has 4 day point-in-time recovery, meaning that 4 days after you delete a record it has been completely removed from our systems and backups.
+We retain backups of our system for 60 days, meaning that 60 days after you delete a record it has been completely removed from our systems and backups.

 If you accidentally delete a record, we do not offer recovery from these backups.